London and Partners

 London & Partners (L&P) is London's business growth and destination agency.
-Their mission is to create economic growth that is resilient, sustainable and inclusive.

 History

-It was set up by the Mayor of London, Boris Johnson, on 1 April 2011.
+It was set up by the mayor of London, Boris Johnson, on 1 April 2011.
 It is a PPP and not-for-profit business focused on promotion of London driving jobs and growth for the city.

 Governance

 London and Partners is a not-for-profit private company limited by guarantee.
-The Board Chairman is Rajesh Agrawal and the Chief Executive Officer is Laura Citron.
+The board chairman is Rajesh Agrawal and the chief executive officer is Laura Citron.

 Campaigns

 It has an annual budget of £12 million.